 Kota Bitung is a port city in Indonesia, located on Sulawesi Island's northern coast and facing Lembeh Island.
-The city has population around 190,000, ranking it province's 2nd largest (after North Sulawesi province's capital city Manado).
+The city has a population of around 190,000, ranking it the province's 2nd largest (after North Sulawesi province's capital city Manado).

-As tourism travel destination, Bitung is famous for the Tangkoko National Park (officially Tangkoko Batuangus Nature Reserve) located just 1 hour drive away from Bitung.
-The park covers land area of 8700 hectares (87 km2 / 33,6 ml2) and includes 3 mountains (Tangkoko, Dua Saudara, Batuangus), lowland rainforest, abundant wildlife (including 127 mammal and 233 bird species), most of which are endemic to Sulawesi island.
+As a tourism travel destination, Bitung is famous for the Tangkoko National Park (officially Tangkoko Batuangus Nature Reserve) located just a 1-hour drive away from Bitung.
+The park covers a land area of 8700 hectares (87 km2 / 33,6 mi2) and includes 3 mountains (Tangkoko, Dua Saudara, Batuangus), lowland rainforest, abundant wildlife (including 127 mammal and 233 bird species), most of which are endemic to Sulawesi island.

-Among the goods transported by freight ferries are animal feeds, coffee beans, copra (dry coconuts), fresh fruits, water equipment, construction materials, charcoal, , fertilizers, food (meats, peanuts, poultry, soya, sugar), beverages.
+Among the goods transported by the freight ferries are animal feeds, coffee beans, copra (dry coconuts), fresh fruits, water equipment, construction materials, charcoal, fertilizers, food (meats, peanuts, poultry, soy, sugar), beverages.

 Bitung tours, shore excursions, hotels

 Port Bitung cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Bitung, Sulawesi Indonesia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.